Basic EMT Original

-Call today to pre-register for the August 25 opening/informational session held on the 1st day of class
+Call today to pre-register for the opening/informational session held on the 1st day of class

 You will be introduced to basic life-support knowledge, skills and concepts as recognized by the New York State Department of Health.
 Upon successful completion of the course and a state practical skills examination, you will be allowed to sit for the NYSDOH written certification examination.
 Course content includes the legal aspects of emergency care;medical and trauma assessment; bloodborne pathogens and universal precautions;airway management and adjunct usage pharmacology and emergency medication administration; CPR and automatic external defibrillation (AED); hemorrhage control; spinal immobilization; fracture management; hazardous materials awareness; childbirth; weapons of mass destruction awareness; and environmental and medical emergencies.
 Students successfully completing the course will be issued certificates by Niagara University and the American Heart Association for their CPR and AED certification cards.